I see that you charge per location. How do you define a location?

 Another way to think about it

-Each location has its own separate visitor dashboard.
+Each location has its own separate visitor log.
 This dashboard is the real-time record of who’s in the building.
 At a glance, you can easily access any necessary information about a visitor, including what time they signed in or out, who they were visiting and more.
 It can be easily searched or exported to provide backup in the case of an emergency or compliance audit.

 If you need to ensure that visitor data from different offices, entrances or buildings doesn’t blend together, then it’s best to create a new location for each one.